nicovece/cf-portfolio-astro/src/content/projects/flicktionary_api.md

 ---
-title: 'Flicktionary'
+title: 'Flicktionary RESTful API'
 shortDescription: 'A dictionary, but only for flicks.'
-description: 'Flicktionary is a secure, full-stack web app built with Node.js, Express, and MongoDB.
-It provides a RESTful API for movie and user data, supports JWT authentication, and offers advanced search and user management features.
+description: '**Flicktionary API** is a secure, full-stack web app built with **Node.js**, **Express**, and **MongoDB**.
+It provides a **RESTful API** for movie and user data, supports JWT authentication, and offers advanced search and user management features.
 The project is modular, scalable, and designed for robust security and performance.'
 pubDate: 2025-05-02
 heroImage: '../../assets/images/flicktionary_home.png'
 gallery: